 The major complication of an aortic aneurysm is rupture of the aneurysm, which is often fatal.

-Anemia is having fewer than the usual number of red blood cells or less than the regular quantity of hemoglobin in the blood.
-As a result, the blood’s oxygen-carrying capacity decreases.
-People with anemia may experience the following symptoms and signs: feeling tired or lightheaded, weakness, fatigue, developing palpitations or rapid heart rate, and shortness of breath.
+Anemia is having less than the usual number of red blood cells or less than the regular quantity of hemoglobin in the blood.
+As a result, the oxygen-carrying capacity of the blood decreases.
+People with anemia may experience the following symptoms and signs: feeling tired or lightheaded, weakness, fatigue, developing palpitations or rapid heart rate, and experiencing shortness of breath.

 Children with chronic anemia are prone to infections and learning problems.